 In 2015, the Company entered into a consulting services agreement with a company controlled by a key executive who is a shareholder of the Company.
-In December 2016, this consulting services agreement was extended for a further five years on the same terms and conditions and now expires on December 31, 2022.
-Under the terms of the consulting services agreement, that company is entitled to fees of \$75,000 per year.
-An annual participation fee, calculated as 5% of the annual net income of SPI, is also payable under the terms of the consulting services agreement.
-A participation fee of \$29,186 was payable for the year ended December 31, 2018, but was settled at \$12,000 and accrued as of year-end.
+In December 2016, this consulting services agreement was extended for a further five years on the same terms and conditions and was due to expire on December 31, 2022.
+Under the terms of the consulting services agreement, that company was entitled to fees of \$75,000 per year.
+An annual participation fee, calculated as 5% of the annual net income of SPI, was also payable under the terms of the consulting services agreement.
 Effective July 1, 2019, the terms of this agreement have been modified such that responsibilities have been reduced and annual fees will now be \$42,000 and there will be no participation payment.
 The final participation payment for the six months ended June 30, 2019 was settled at \$18,195 and paid as at December 31, 2019.